Building something that lives.

 Not a tool you use.
 Something you live alongside.

-That's what we're building.
-And we're building it in the open.
+That's what I'm building.
+And I'm building it in the open.

 Come meet it.